Olin-DSA/DSA-18/datastructures/day00/README.md

 Help us get to know you and provide input to the class by filling out [this](https://goo.gl/forms/iIcRZXaDP6nuO7fD2) Google form.

+For info on the class that is not represented on the syllabus, refer to our intro slides [here](https://drive.google.com/open?id=14W94RU1IpB8Sfvl7VP9Px4VlwRQ7Nl0Vg7PxyvgXs-Y).

 ## Getting Set

 ### Git